loeken/homelab/docs/apps/admin/zfs-iscsi/README.md

 |   oo. .         |
 |  ++..           |
 +----[SHA256]-----+
-❯ ls |grep id_rsa_truenas
+❯ ls |grep id_ed25519_truenas
-id_rsa_truenas
+id_ed25519_truenas
-id_rsa_truenas.pub
+id_ed25519_truenas.pub
 ```

-enter the contents of id_rsa_truenas.pub in the authorized_keys section of the truenas root user. ( I am only using truenas to provide storage for my k3s, if you run other apps conside creating a dedidated user on truenas). the private key will be used in the config of the democratic-csi argocd app.
+enter the contents of id_ed25519_truenas.pub in the authorized_keys section of the truenas root user. ( I am only using truenas to provide storage for my k3s, if you run other apps conside creating a dedidated user on truenas). the private key will be used in the config of the democratic-csi argocd app.

 Note: you need to go to Services to enable the SSH server.